-You don't have to spend all of your savings in retirement.
-In fact, many retirees want to leave their families an inheritance.
+You don’t have to spend all of your savings in retirement.
+In fact, many retirees want to leave some for their families to inherit.

 Leaving a legacy often means preserving at least a portion of your retirement savings.
-Instead of spending your savings, you would spend the investment earnings generated by your savings.
+Instead of spending your savings, you would try to spend just the investment earnings generated by your savings.

 If you roll over your savings to a Vanguard IRA®, you can use a specialized investment option to generate retirement income and attempt to preserve your initial savings.

-To set up a normal systematic withdrawal plan for your retirement savings, you would need to construct a portfolio, set a spending level, and monitor the portfolio over time.
-Because such a plan is built into a Managed Payout Fund, you get professional investment management combined with a convenient payout strategy.
+Setting up a normal systematic withdrawal plan for your retirement savings would require constructing a portfolio, establishing a spending level, and monitoring the portfolio over time.
+Because such a plan is built into the Managed Payout Fund, you get professional investment management combined with a convenient payout strategy.